deleonab/deploy-application-terraform-eks-jenkins/README.md

 We shall create a Jenkins Server and run a jenkins pipeline to create the cluster, deployments and services.

+## 1. Let us set up the backend to host our terraform state in the cloud

-1. Create a keypair jenkins-server
+### Create a keypair jenkins-server

 ![jenkins keypair](./images/pem-image.png)

-#### Next , we shall prepare the terraform files to provision our infrastructure
-#### We shall create S3 bucket in the console and then define it in our terraform code
+#### We shall create S3 bucket called deletus-app in the console and then define it in our terraform code

 ![s3 bucket](./images/s3bucket1.png)

 ![s3 bucket](./images/s3bucket2.png)

-#### Let us set up the backend to host our terraform state in the cloud
+#### Next , we shall prepare the terraform files to provision our infrastructure
 ```
 terraform {
   backend "s3" {
     bucket = "deletus-app"
     key    = "jenkins-server/terraform.tfstate"
     region = "us-east-1"
+  }
   }
 ```